 The sampling team, comprised of Minghua Shen, Alban Sagouis, Irina Kalmanova and Leonie Schilling and under the leadership and supervision of Prof. Jonathan Chase, spent a total of 6 weeks collecting samples from ponds across Belgium.
 They received additional support from hydrobiologists Yuhan He and Kanshun Zhao from the Faculty of Biological and Environmental Sciences at the University of Helsinki.

-2025 turned out to be historically dry summer, due to very little rain having fallen in the spring.
+2025 turned out to be a historically dry summer, due to very little rain having fallen in the spring.
 When the team arrived in Belgium, they were surprised to find how many ponds had completely dried up.
 But while some ponds had clearly dried up this year, many had already been drying up and becoming overgrown over many years.

 Collaborators